With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 As always, information in this post is not to be construed as investment or financial advice.
 These are a few tips and relevant information to help you evaluate and navigate a sea of NFT projects out there.

-Do your homework and do your own research.
+Do your own research.